google/zetasql/docs/differential-privacy.md

 + Cross joins are disallowed between two differentially private table expressions, since they are not joined on the privacy unit column.

-## Performance implications of differential privacy
+### Performance implications of differential privacy

+Differentially private queries execute more slowly than standard queries because per-entity aggregation is performed and the `kappa` or `max_groups_contributed` limitation is applied.
+Limiting contribution bounds can help improve the performance of your differentially private queries.

-Performance of similar differentially private and non-differentially private queries can't be expected to be equivalent.
-For example, the performance profiles of the following queries are not similar:
+The performance profiles of the following queries are not similar:

 ```sql
 SELECT